 This section allows you to configure what happens if the task is delayed.
 This can happen if a previous task you have scheduled over runs.

-This allows you to configure both the concurrency and watch folder settings.
+This section allows you to configure both the concurrency (multiple tasks execution) and watch folder settings (on-demand execution).

 Event-driven control of Omniscope via XML Actions files

 Once the project files are configured, containing data transformation logic and/or visualisations, you may wish to execute them on regular or ad-hoc basis.